rawkintrevo/angemilner/README.md

 All that is going on here is a database (by default named 'api_keys') is created.
 Each service has it's own collection.
 In that collection each API key is a document, with additional fields containing information such as when the key was last used and how many time the key has been used today.
 When you check out a key, it does a little Mongo aggregation to return a key that A) hasn't hit its daily rate limit and B) of has had the most time since it was last used.

+If no key is available, it finds the key that will be available next and sleeps until that key is available.
+That makes API scraping a nice 'fire and forget' process.